saahithjanapati/intrinsic-dimension-of-learning-paradigms/README.md

 # Intrinsic Dimension of Learning Paradigms

-Repository accompanying the paper *A Comparative Study of Learning Paradigms in Large Language Models via Intrinsic Dimension* (RepL4NLP 2025).
+Repository accompanying the paper [*A Comparative Study of Learning Paradigms in Large Language Models via Intrinsic Dimension*](https://aclanthology.org/2025.repl4nlp-1.5/) (RepL4NLP 2025).
 The project compares how **supervised fine‑tuning (SFT)** and **in‑context learning (ICL)** shape the representation space of large language models (LLMs) through intrinsic dimension (ID).

 ## Highlights
 - LoRA‑based fine‑tuning scripts for open LLMs (Llama‑3‑8B, Llama‑2‑13B, Llama‑2‑7B, Mistral‑7B).
 - Utilities for building few‑shot prompts and running ICL with varying numbers of demonstrations.
-- Tools to collect hidden states, estimate ID using the TwoNN estimator, and compute the normalized area under the ID curve.
+- Tools to collect hidden states, estimate ID using the TwoNN estimator (using a GPU-optimized implementation), and compute the normalized area under the ID curve.
 - Scripts that reproduce the accuracy and ID curves reported in the paper.

 ## Getting started